DataDog/hiring-engineers/answers.md

 The service is the higher level application or microservice listening on a port and running as a process or set of processes.

-The resource is an invividual URL or DB query such as a REST endpoint representing an object within an application.
+The resource is an individual URL or DB query such as a REST endpoint representing an object within an application.

 In Django this means the whole app is a service, the DB is a service as well.
-Each Django view cooresponds to a resource.
+Each Django view corresponds to a resource.

+Resources are nicely displayed under their cooresponding service.

 * Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 Here is a dahsboard that has CPU utilization and Django hits along with SQL metrics.
 You can see the corresponding increase in CPU when the browser refresh button was hit a few times.

-You can also see a correlation between a longer response time when a single request at the beginning makes close to 1k postgressql calls.
+There are a couple interesting things this dashboard reveals.
+You  can see a correlation between a longer response time when a single request at the beginning makes close to 1k postgressql calls.

 [public dashboard](https://p.datadoghq.com/sb/47xdxpvf337s3ctr-8f59562f7b1503ac090229b603616026)